History of Château de Rochecotte

 – The Duchess of Dino

 Today, the château still looks just as it did in the Duchess’s time.
-In the form of a long edifice with a slightly projecting central forebody topped by a pediment, flanked by two square pavilions with broken roofs, offering a magnificent view over the Loire valley.
+In the form of a long edifice with a slightly projecting central forebody topped by a pediment, flanked by two square pavilions with broken roofs, enjoying a magnificent view over the Loire Valley.

 Family life at the chateau